Diana Frances (comedian): Career

 Frances has developed material for Vancouver and Victoria fringe festivals, and is credited with bringing improvisational comedy to the Yukon after insisting on an improv segment at the 2003 Nakai comedy festival.
 Organizers and audiences were so impressed that Frances was booked for full improv shows the following years and closed the 2007 festival with Leave it to Cleavage.

 In 2004, Frances wrote a CBC Radio documentary about women in comedy.
 She has written and appeared on several episodes of The Debaters and Definitely Not the Opera, contributed to the sketch comedy show The Irrelevant Show, and served as a relationship columnist with her feature Dating Diana.
+Frances continues to write for The Debaters, which was a finalist for the 2024 New York Festivals Radio Awards.

 Frances performed with RPS on two tours for the Canadian Armed Forces: a one-month tour in 1997, visiting CFS Alert, Bosnia, Egypt, Israel, and CFB Goose Bay; and a nine-day tour of Afghanistan in 2003, performing at Camp Julien in Kabul and nearby Camp Warehouse.

-In 2018 and 2019, she toured with Elvira Kurt and Friends and Girls Nite Out.
-Frances wrote the 2018 ACTRA Awards in Toronto show, hosted by Colin Mochrie.
+In 2018, Frances began touring with Elvira Kurt and Friends and Girls Nite Out.
+In 2023, she performed six shows of Leave it to Cleavage at the Incanto Theatre in Puerto Vallarta, Mexico, with Second City alumni Karen Parker and Vancouver TheatreSports alumni Christine Lippa.

-Frances was a judge on sketch-comedy television competition Sketch Troop alongside Harvie and Tim Progosh.
-She was a judge for the Vancouver leg of a twelve-city tour of Literary Death Match.
+Frances has written for a number of award shows in Canada, including the 2018 ACTRA Awards in Toronto show, hosted by Colin Mochrie, and the 2019 and 2024 ACTRA Awards hosted by Martha Chaves.
+For 11 years, she has written the Banff World Media Festival Rockie Awards.
+She also wrote for the Just For Laughs Galas for 2017–2019.
+Frances has written for the Canadian Screen Awards in 2018 and 2019, the latter of which earned her a Canadian Screen Award nomination. and she has also written for The Directors Guild of Canada Awards (host Arisa Cox), and the Scotiabank Giller Prize.

+Frances's first feature film script, The Burning Season, won Best Screenplay at the Whistler Film Festival and Canadian Film Festival and at the Writers Guild of Canada Awards.